Affiliate links on Android Authority may earn us a commission. Learn more.

 What is Nearby Share?

-Nearby Share is Google’s answer to Apple AirDrop, but it is only a decade too late.
+Nearby Share is Google’s answer to Apple AirDrop, albeit a decade late.
 It works similarly to AirDrop and lets you transfer files between Android devices at the tap of a button once you have the feature set up.
 The beta version of Nearby Share was available on select Pixel and Samsung smartphones in June 2020 before releasing to every Android phone running Android 6.0 and higher in August of that year.
-Samsung has its own version, Quick Share, which makes file transfers between Galaxy devices (running Android 10 or newer) a breeze.

-It’s not perfect, and people come across different issues when using Nearby Share that we’ll get into later.
+The feature’s naming scheme is confusing, and its functionality is imperfect.
+People come across different issues when using Nearby Share that we’ll get into later.

 How to enable Nearby Share